AntonVdovenko/AntonVdovenko/README.md

 👀 I finished two masters one in Finance and scecond in Data Science.
 During my studies, I solidify  my knowledge of financial markets and investments as well as learned machine learning, deep learning and big data skills.

 🌱 During my work I handlied variety of projects from concept to completion.
-I am looking forward to solve challenging business problems and grow as a data scientist/ml engineer/mlops.Passionate about Computer Vision.
+I am looking forward to solve challenging business problems and grow as a data scientist/ml engineer/mlops.
+Have passion for Computer Vision.

 📫 You can reach me at email - vdovenkoantono@gmail.com, or LinkedIn - https://www.linkedin.com/in/anton-vdovenko/